SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Results

-The SE profile appears flat below 2 arcmin and then drops.
-This corresponds to the end of the very bright spot that can be seen in the image in Fig. \ref{fig:xmm}.
-There are two possible jump-like features at $\sim 2.5$~arcmin and $3.3$~arcmin.
-We identified the exact position of these jumps using a broken power law model following the prescription of \citet{bourdin08}.
-The EPIC PSF is folded in during the fitting procedures.
-We found the position of the first jump-like feature at $2.77 \pm 0.08$~arcmin ($706 \pm 19$~kpc).
-This position is shown with a red solid line in the SE sector in Fig. \ref{fig:xmm}, and corresponds to a sharp edge in the brightness map.
-This position corresponds also to the edge of the cold structure visible in the temperature map in Fig. \ref{fig:kt}.
-For these reasons, we can interpret this as the presence of a cold front.
-Unfortunately, the data quality is too shallow to determine the position of the second jump-like feature; however, the radio relic peaks at this position, so this feature may be associated to a shock.
-Unfortunately the X-ray data are insufficiently deep to enable extraction of a temperature profile across this edge.
+\CORRS{The SE profile appears flat below 2 arcmin and then starts dropping.
+The point where the SE profile slope changes corresponds to the end of the very bright spot that can be seen in Fig. \ref{fig:xmm_wt_kt:kt}.
+There is a first change of surface brightness slope at $\sim 2.5$~arcmin matching the position of the bow-like structure.
+We identified the exact position by fitting the data with a broken power law model in the $[2-4]$ range, following the prescription of \citet{bourdin08}.
+The EPIC \CORRSthree{point-spread function (PSF)} is taken into account in the fitting procedures.
+The result is shown with a solid blue line in Fig. \ref{fig:profile:se}.
+The change of the slope occurs at \CORRS{$2.272 \pm 0.014$~arcmin ($578 \pm 4$~kpc)}.
+This position is shown with a red solid line in the SE sector in the left panel of Fig. \ref{fig:xmm_wt_kt}, and corresponds to the sharp edge in the brightness map and to the bow-like structure in the temperature map.} \CORRS{We extracted the temperature in the two bins of the SE annular sector shown in Fig. \ref{fig:xmm_wt_kt:kt} obtaining $4.08_{-0.36}^{+0.38}$ keV and $8.50_{-3.51}^{+9.47}$ keV in the upper and lower bin, respectively.
+We then deprojected the density and the temperature profiles following \citet{bourdin08}.
+We investigated the nature of the slope change by looking at the pressure profile, shown in Fig. \ref{fig:pressure}.
+The profile across this feature appears to be smooth, as we would expect in the case of a cold front.} \CORRS{We also fitted the surface brightness profile using the density model proposed by \citet[][their equation 3]{vikh06} and set the core term, $n_{02}$, to 0.
+We compared the result of this fit with the broken power law by using the F-test which yields a value of $16.36$ and probability of $0.0049$.
+These values suggest that the use of a double power law model significantly improves the fit.
+For the reasons discussed above we can interpret this first change in surface brightness slope as being due to the presence of a cold front.}

+\CORRS{The radio profile in the SE peaks at $\sim 3.3$~arcmin.
+The X-ray surface brightness profile slope seems to change again around this point and the model of the broken power law is on average above the data points beyond $3.3$ arcmin.
+Unfortunately, the data are insufficiently deep to determine the position of this feature, or to extract a temperature profile.
+The radio relic peak matching a possible change of slope of the X-ray brightness suggests the presence of a shock, and a deeper X-ray observations of the cluster could allow us to confirm this.}